MeeFoundation/mee-js-sdk/README.md

 # Mee JS SDK

-## What is Mee Identity Agent
+## What is the Mee Identity Agent

 The Mee Identity Agent is an app that offers privacy and convenience by giving the user more control over their own personal information as they interact with websites, mobile apps, and other user's agents.

-The Mee Identity Agent runs on the user's edge devices (a mobile phone, laptop, etc.) where it holds, entirely under the user's control, a local, private database where the user's personal information is stored.
+The agent runs on the user's edge devices (a mobile phone, laptop, etc.) where it holds, entirely under the user's control, a local, private database where the user's personal information is stored.
 When an app/site wants to know something about the user, the agent shares as much or as little as the user prefers.

 You can find more at our [Docs](https://docs-dev.mee.foundation/Identity_agent.html)